As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Deal health

 With a deal strategy, we want to, of course, ensure that we have some type of one on one session with our team members to give them true independent coaching.
-But then also, if you don't have the time to do that, incorporate this into a team meeting.

 • How can your team members build off of one another and build strategies together based on all of their experiences?